 Accenture and IDC Health Insights conducted a survey across 126 pharmaceutical and biotechnology leading companies from the United States and the United Kingdom and found out that most surveyed enterprises have a strong consensus about the importance of data.

-Developing a pharmaceutical product requires a lot of effort, which self-evidently entails many challenges.
-The major of them are related to constantly produced data.
+Developing a pharmaceutical product requires much effort, which self-evidently entails many challenges.
+The major of them is related to constantly produced data.

 Past Clinical Trials

 Results of past clinical trials and tests are very important for ongoing and future ones.
-However, to comb through in order to find valuable insight into patients’ reactions to a particular drug, adverse effects they might experience or the number of patients enrolled in the trial – is a very challenging and difficult process, especially when performed manually.
+However, combing through to find valuable insight into patients’ reactions to a particular drug, adverse effects they might experience, or the number of patients enrolled in the trial – is a very challenging and difficult process, especially when performed manually.

-Before releasing a new drug product or pharmaceutical research, companies need to be aware of the market situation in their sphere / However, the challenging part lies in the fact that the pharmaceutical companies constantly release new products and perform new trials, which are difficult to keep track.
+Before releasing a new drug product or pharmaceutical research, companies need to be aware of the market situation in their sphere / However, the challenging part lies in the fact that pharmaceutical companies constantly release new products and perform new trials, which are difficult to keep track of.
 The answer is Business Intelligence.

-Business Intelligence (BI) software is a new cutting-edge pharma big data solution that provides a real-time data analysis based on numerous internal and external sources.
-The extracted information is then visualized in an interactive way through charts, diagrams, and graphics.
+Business Intelligence (BI) software is a new cutting-edge pharma big data solution that provides real-time data analysis based on numerous internal and external sources.
+The extracted information is then visualized interactively through charts, diagrams, and graphics.

 According to the McKinsey Global Institute: